-This paper has analysed the impact of a windfall gain on the probability of moving from employment to self employment in Germany.
+This paper has analysed the impact of a windfall gain on the probability of moving from employment to self-employment in Germany.
 It therefore assesses the importance of the financial constraints faced by would-be entrepreneurs.
-We find that windfall gains have a positive impact on the decision to move from employment to self employment.
+We find that windfall gains have a positive impact on the decision to move from employment to self-employment.
 However, the results differ between different income and ability sub-samples.
-The analysis shows that the income matters for the top two income quartile groups and for the top ability quartile.
-The income results therefore suggest that financial constraints are present for high income groups but not for low income groups.
-Thus the opportunity cost at low incomes is not binding whereas for high income groups the additional anticipated returns are sufficient to move into self employment when financial constraints are eased.
-We also find a non linear relationship between ability and the movement from employment to self employment after the easing of financial constraints.
-We find no evidence that those moving into self employment anticipate receiving a windfall gain in the short run.
+The analysis shows that the income matters for the top income quartile group.
+The income results therefore suggest that financial constraints are present for the highest income group but not for lower income groups.
+Thus the opportunity cost at low incomes is not binding whereas for high income groups the additional anticipated returns are sufficient to move into self-employment when financial constraints are eased.
+We also find a non linear relationship between ability and the movement from employment to self-employment after the easing of financial constraints.
+We find no evidence that those moving into self-employment anticipate receiving a windfall gain in the short run.
 Overall, the results suggest that there are binding financial constraints to entrepreneurship in Germany.